maurosampietro/UltraMapper.CommandLine/README.md

 Ok this will have some complexity to it, but i want to impress you!

+The following example shows how to call the _AddToDatabase_ method from commandline, passing as input a string representation of the well structured complex-type _CustomerInfo_, which the method _AddToDatabase_ takes as input.

     class Program
     {
         static void Main( string[] args )